LA Rams make Sean McVay youngest head coach in NFL history

 The Rams on Thursday hired McVay, who turns 31 years old on Jan.
 24.

+The Washington Redskins' offensive coordinator replaces Jeff Fisher, who was fired 13 games into the Rams' homecoming season in Los Angeles, and interim head coach John Fassel.
+The Rams finished 4-12 in their 13th consecutive non-winning season.

+''The accomplishments and success that he has had in less than a decade in our league are impressive,'' Rams owner Stan Kroenke said in a statement. ''We are confident in his vision to make this team a consistent winner and we will all continue to work together to achieve our ultimate goal, bringing a Rams Super Bowl championship home to Los Angeles.''

-McVay spent the past three seasons as the Washington Redskins' offensive coordinator.
-He has been an assistant since 2010 in Washington, where he worked with head coach Jay Gruden to build a prolific offense led by quarterback Kirk Cousins.
+McVay spent the past three seasons as Jay Gruden's offensive coordinator with the Redskins.
+He has been an assistant since 2010 in Washington, where he worked with Gruden and Bill Callahan to build a prolific offense led by quarterback Kirk Cousins.

-He replaces Jeff Fisher, who was fired 13 games into the Rams' homecoming season in Los Angeles, and interim head coach John Fassel.
+McVay's most important task is likely to be the transformation of No. 1 overall pick Jared Goff into a star after his rough rookie campaign behind a struggling offensive line.

 The Rams made the eye-catching move on the same day that the Chargers announced their relocation to Los Angeles to share the Rams' $2.6 billion stadium.
+The Chargers are still without a coach, and the Rams grabbed some of their headlines by snagging one of the most interesting names on the coaching market.

+''I am incredibly honored by this opportunity,'' McVay said in a statement, thanking Kroenke and Rams chief operating officer Kevin Demoff. ''Collectively, we are committed to building a championship-caliber team, and I'm excited to start that process and make our fans proud.''

-McVay wowed the Rams' top brass during two recent interviews, but he is an unorthodox choice for the franchise, which hasn't taken extraordinary risks during owner Stan Kroenke's tenure.
-While McVay is respected as an up-and-coming NFL mind, he has understandably meager experience, including none as a head coach.
+McVay wowed the Rams' top brass during two recent interviews, but he is an unorthodox choice for the franchise, which hasn't taken many extraordinary risks during Kroenke's tenure.
+While McVay is respected as an up-and-coming NFL mind, he has understandably meager experience, including none as a head coach at any level of football.

-McVay is also younger than two of the Rams' players, defensive linemen William Hayes and Eugene Sims.
+But perhaps risks are in order to snap the Rams out of their 12-year playoff drought.
+They've made the playoffs just four times in the last 27 years, all during a five-year span in St. Louis from 1999-2003, and they haven't had a winning record in Los Angeles since 1989.

+Los Angeles has a young roster, but McVay is still younger than Rams defensive linemen William Hayes.
+McVay doesn't inherit an enormous amount of elite talent beyond Pro Bowl defensive lineman Aaron Donald and other topflight defensive players, but the Rams are eager to build a winning team heading into their new stadium in Inglewood, which they will share with the Chargers beginning in 2019.

 ''He's brought a lot to this football team, as far as offensively, and done a good job calling plays and utilizing the people that we have,'' Gruden said recently.